 - Please post this W-4 flyer for your employees at your workplace.

-- Review the Guide to Idaho Income Tax Withholding for current information.
+- Review our Withholding guide, for current information.

 If you're receiving retirement or other sources of nonwage income: